-During the mid 1930's, it was realised by the Royal Air Force, that it needed to build larger and better equipped airfields if another War with Germany was going to be a possibility.
-After the severe cutbacks of the 1920's when government policy being not to fight another major war for at least ten years, it would be a large expansion indeed.
-Many large purpose built airfields were established, and these were to be on a permanent basis.
-Built with brick barrack blocks having the luxury of central heating, large aircraft Hangars for servicing and maintenance, comfortable Officers and airmens quarters, dining halls, in fact as modern as could be at the time.
+During the mid 1930's, it was realised by the Royal Air Force that it needed to build larger and better equipped airfields if another War with Germany was going to be a distinct possibility.
+After the severe cutbacks of the 1920's, and with government policy being not to fight another major war for at least ten years it would be a large expansion indeed.
+Many purpose built airfields were established, and these were to be on a permanent basis.
+Built with brick barrack blocks,they were also to include larger aircraft Hangars for servicing and maintenance, comfortable Officers and airmens quarters and dining halls, in fact as modern as could be imagined at the time.
 The design and architecture style gave the impression of the buildings being older than they were, benefiting from the ideas of one of the great architects of the time, Sir Edwin Landseer Lutyens OM, KCIE,FRA,FRIBA.

-By the latter part of the decade, it was realised that even more airfields would be needed.
-After many potential airfield sites were surveyed, a period of furvent building took place on suitable sites with agricultural land being requisitioned under the Emergency Powers Act of 1939.
+By the latter part of the decade, it was becoming obvious that even more airfields would be needed.
+After many potential airfield sites were surveyed, a period of increased building took place on suitable sites with agricultural land being requisitioned under the Emergency Powers Act of 1939.
 Landowners and Farmers had no immediate recompense, nor grounds for appeal, and many did not get their land back until long after the war was over.
-These airfields were for hostilities only, born out of the need to expand quickly their standard of build was not at all like the large airfields mentioned.
-Most buildings were of temporary brick construction with many types of huts employed to serve different purposes,the ubiquitous curved roof Nissen, Seco, BCF, Laing, Janes and MOWP were among the many types employed, Their life was not expected to be that long, probably ten years or so.
-The level of luxury at these airfields was non existant.
-Cold, damp with sparse heating and mud everywhere, an airman working a 12 hour shift out on the airfield in winter and summer alike finished their shift cold and hungry.
+These airfields were for hostilities only, born out of the need to expand quickly, their standard of build was not at all like the large airfields mentioned above.
+Most buildings were of temporary single course brick construction with many types of hutting employed to serve different purposes,the ubiquitous curved roof Nissen, pre-fabricated Seco, pre-cast BCF, Laing, Janes and wooden MOWP were among the many types employed.
+Their life was not expected to be that long, probably ten years or so.
+The level of luxury at these airfields was non existent.
+Cold, damp with sparse heating and mud everywhere, an airman working a 12 hour shift out on the airfield in winter finished their shift cold and hungry.
 They then managed to get a meal at the communal site dining hall with probably a walk up to a mile or so to a sparse hut dripping in condensation, rainwater or both It was no easy life on these temporary wartime airfields.

 After the war was over they were abandoned, and quickly fell into disrepair.
-Many of the buildings were removed if no other use could be found for them .
-The miles of concrete from the perimeter tracks and runways was lifted over the post war decades.
+Many of the buildings were removed by the farmers if no other use could be found for them .
+The miles of concrete from the perimeter tracks and runways was lifted and sold off over the post war decades.
 This was used to supply the hardcore-hungry road building market and releasing land once more to be put back under the plough.
 Even today more and more old airfields are being grubbed out for hardcore and crushed concrete.
 Now the current trend is to cover the face of what remains of these airfields with solar farms or wind turbines.

 All three are near the Town of Harlow that is on the boundary of the two counties.